pavlo-myskov/get-job/README.md

 The *Jobseeker Mode* equips users with tools to explore job opportunities, apply to open positions, and construct their resumes, all while keeping track of their applications.
 Conversely, the Employer Mode empowers employers to advertise vacancies, sift through potential candidates, and hire them accordingly.

 The Get Job platform has been intuitively designed, ensuring simplicity and ease of navigation as users engage with the app to fulfill their specific needs.
 The platform uncovers a broad range of features progressively as users delve deeper into its use.
 It allows users to manage their data up to the fact that each application or job offer is stored as a snapshot.
 Thus even if the job is closed or edited, the user can always view the application in the state at the time of submission, as well as Employer can view the Jobseeker's resume at the time of application.
-Also, Get Job provides users with the ability to receive notifications about new job offers(for Jobseekers) and applications(for Employers), as well as to disable email notifications and view notifications only in the app.
+Also, Get Job provides users with the ability to receive notifications about new job offers(for Jobseekers) and applications(for Employers), when the resume or vacancy is approved or rejected.
+The user can disable email notifications at any time and view them only in the app.

 Live Demo: https://get-job.live